enketo/enketo-api-docs/README.md

 ## Install

-Install browserify with `sudo npm install -g browserify`
+Install browserify with `sudo npm install -g browserify` and do `bundle install` to install jekyll dependencies.

 ## Build